An Overview of Society Registration

-- Sell, buy, rent as well as Right to lease are the facilities that can be availed by a Society.
+- Sell, buy, rent as well as the right to lease are the facilities that can be availed by a Society Registration.

-- A membership of a Society may change but it will continue to be a separate entity.
+- Membership of a Society may change, but it will continue to be a separate entity.

 - In case of unlawful activities, the members are held to pay the debts as well as obligations.

-- In case of profit, if debts and obligations are incurred by members for the purpose of obtaining money, the members are liable to pay else members can’t be held liable.
+- In the case of profit, if members incur debts and obligations for the purpose of obtaining money, the members are liable to pay; else, members can't be held liable.

-- Incorporated Society is required to meet minimum requirements which are set by Incorporated Society Act 1908 which gives an assurance to members of the Society.
+- Incorporated Society is required to meet minimum requirements which are set by the Incorporated Society Act 1908, which gives an assurance to members of the Society.

-- The bank accounts can be opened by Society.
+- Bank accounts can be opened by Society.